mapcomponents/mapcomponents/README.md

 Alternatively, [install Nx Console](https://nx.dev/getting-started/editor-setup?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) to use the generator form.

-<mark> Nx uses project.json for its own configuration—keep its name simple, like my-app.
+<mark>Nx uses `project.json` for its own configuration—keep its name simple, like `my-app`.
-For publishing, you need a package.json with a full package name, e.g. @mapcomponents/my-app.
+For publishing, you need a `package.json` with the full package name, e.g., `@mapcomponents/my-app`.
-Both files are needed, but serve different purposes. </mark>
+Both files are needed, but serve different purposes.</mark>

-## Import from other packages in this monorepo
+## Import from Other Packages in This Monorepo

 Instead of using relative paths to import from other packages in this monorepo, you can use the package name as an alias.
-Ensure that nx added the alias correctly to the `tsconfig.base.json` file.
+Ensure that Nx added the alias correctly to the `tsconfig.base.json` file.

-Should look like this:
+It should look like this:

 ```json
 {